-In addition to the workshops themselves, there is a cross-cutting morning session for all participants in which key methods and design issues are debated across different methodological approaches (variance-based, case-based and interpretive).
+In addition to the workshops themselves, there will be several cross-cutting lunch sessions for all participants in which key methods and design issues are debated across different methodological approaches (variance-based, case-based and interpretive).
 The goal of the cross-cutting sessions are to enable participants to better understand research findings from different traditions, and to communicate findings to scholars working in other traditions.
-The topics include: foundational assumptions (ontological and epistemological) across different approaches, conceptualization and measurement issues, and making inferences.
+The topics include: foundational assumptions (ontological and epistemological) across different approaches, making inferences, and whether and how generalizations can be made.

 Courses are held at the main campus of Aarhus University, in downtown Aarhus, Denmark.